NathanJGaul/notes/Bullet Writing/Tactical-Operational-Strategic.md

 e.g.

-- Replaced tire in half job standard; aircraft launched on time
+- Replaced tire in half job standard; **aircraft launched on time**

 ## Strategic Level

 - at this level, an Airmans's required competencies transition from the integration of peaopl with missions to leading and directing exceptionally complex multi-tiered organizations

+e.g.

+- Replaced tire in half job standard; aircraft launched on time--**bombs struck target**

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzUyMjYzMTA2LC0zNDA0NDUyMzddfQ==
+eyJoaXN0b3J5IjpbLTE0MzEyNjMzMzAsLTM0MDQ0NTIzN119
 -->